-- Dress or tailored casual shirts or blouses with a collar. - Tops must not show bare midriffs, no see-through garments or undergarment type shirts, no bare back or halter-top style, no low-cut or tank top, and the shirt must cover the shoulders.

-- No undergarments may be visible.
-Tank tops or camisoles may be worn under blouses; they should not be seen through the shirt and they must fully cover the shoulders at all times. - May be long or short-sleeved and must be tucked into a skirt or pants. - No graphics, images, or unprofessional/distracting designs or patterns. - Only sweaters, vests, or blazers may be worn over shirts or blouses.
-Full-zip and quarter-zip CLS branded sweaters may be worn, but the student must have on a dress code-appropriate top underneath. - Girls may wear a relaxed-fit turtleneck. - Dress shirts should always be worn on Mass days.
+- HAIR Must be kept nice-looking, well groomed, and of a natural color. - SHIRTS Dress or tailored casual blouses. - Tops must not show bare midriffs, be see-through garments, undergarment type shirts, show bare backs, be halter-top style, be low-cut, or be a tank top and must cover the shoulders. - No undergarments may be visible.
+Tank tops or camisoles may be worn under blouses but should not be seen through the shirt and be fully covered on the shoulders at all times. - Shirts may be long or short-sleeved. - Shirts must be tucked in. - No graphics, images, or unprofessional/distracting designs or patterns. - Only sweaters, vests, or blazers may be worn over shirts or blouses.
+Full-zip and quarter-zip CLS branded sweaters may be worn, but students must have on a dress code-appropriate top underneath. - o Girls may wear a relaxed-fit turtleneck. - Dress shirts should always be worn on Mass days. - Polo shirts are allowed before September 1st and after May 1st.

-SWEATERS AND JACKETS
+SWEATERS AND JACKETS -

-- Any style or color of knitted sweater may be worn over a collared blouse or turtleneck.
-Shirt collars must be visible. - Any style or color of dress/suit jacket may be worn. - Hoodies are not considered "sweaters" and can only be worn on Spirit Days. - Approved full zip and quarter zip sweaters purchased from the CLS spirit shop, without a hood, are acceptable and must be worn over dress code-approved tops; no tank tops. - No graphics or outlandish/unprofessional designs/patterns.
+- Any style or color of knitted sweater may be worn over a collared blouse or turtleneck. - Shirt collars must be visible. - Any style or color of dress/suit jacket may be worn. - Hoodies are not considered "sweaters" and can only be worn on Spirit Days. - Approved full zip and quarter zip sweaters purchased from the CLS spirit shop, without a hood, are acceptable and must be worn over dress code-approved tops; no tank tops. - No graphics or outlandish/unprofessional designs/patterns. - Seniors are allowed to wear their specific class hoodies over their dress code-compliant clothing.
+These hoodies may not be worn during Mass or other specified special events.
+This is a senior privilege.
+Failure to comply with these rules may result in a loss of privilege.

-PANTS/SLACKS

-- Dress-style slacks with a plain belt (if pants have loops). - Pants must be worn at the waist, sufficiently high that shirts remain tucked in. - No rivets nor pockets on the outside of the pants. - Jean-like pants are prohibited. - No leggings or yoga pants at any time.
+- PANTS/SLACKS Dress-style slacks with a plain belt (if pants have loops). - Pants must be worn at the waist, sufficiently high that shirts remain tucked in. - No pockets on the outside of the pants. - o Jean-like pants are prohibited. - No standalone leggings or yoga pants at any time (see below for skirts during winter months).

-SKIRTS
+SKIRTS -

-- Must come to the top of the knee or below. - Must be of an appropriate style without slits above the knee. - During colder months, students can wear leggings under a skirt, but the skirt must still come to the top of the knee or below. - Students whose skirts do not meet the length requirement will be given JUG.
+- Must come to the top of the knee or below. - Must be of an appropriate style without slits above the knee. - During colder months, students can wear leggings under a skirt; skirts must still come to the top of the knee or below. - Students whose skirts do not meet the length requirement will be sent to the office during first period to change or call a parent for new clothing.
+A punishment may be incurred.

-SHOES
+SHOES -

 - Dress shoes or leather casual shoes, with socks.

-Shoes must leave the ankle visible. - Vans and Hey Dudes are acceptable. - No checkerboard or graphics on shoes; Converse, boots, slippers, etc. are not acceptable.
+- Solid color, neutral fabric shoes are allowed.
+(Neutral is defined as grey, black, brown, navy)

-• Dress shoes made of leather or leather look-alike casual shoes, with socks.
-Shoes must leave the ankle visible.
+- All shoes must leave the ankle visible.

-SOCKS
+- No: Athletic/gym shoes, boots, slippers, sandals, etc.

+- No heels higher than 1 inch are permitted.

-Socks must be worn at all times.
+- SOCKS Socks must be worn at all times.

-FACIAL PIERCINGS
+- FACIAL PIERCINGS not allowed at any time.

-Not allowed at any time; this includes nose piercings of studs or rings.